Skip to content

 Excise goods & rate schedule

-Every product tested against the five excise categories, the applicable rate (100% or 50%) confirmed per item, and your role in the supply chain mapped.
+Every product tested against the current excise categories, the applicable rate confirmed per item — 100% of excise price, or a per-litre sweetened-drink tier — and your role in the supply chain mapped.

 Excise registration on EmaraTax